Strength verification of machine components according to FKM guideline

 Dipl.-Ing.
 Jan Hebig

-• Mechanical engineering studies at the TU Dresden with focus on drive technology
+• Mechanical engineering studies at the TU Dresden with a focus on drive technology

 • Seminar leader with many years of experience for leading industrial companies

-• Speaker at national and international conferences & congresses
+• Speaker at national and international specialist conferences & congresses

 • Project manager for service calculations and further developments